Introduction to Subatomic-Particle Spectrometers: Detailed Discussion of Particle Detectors

 \subsection{{Ionization Energy Loss}}

 The rate $dE/dx$ of ionization energy loss by a charged particle passing through material depends primarily on the particle's speed, or more precisely on the quantity

-where $\beta\equiv v/c$ is the particle's speed expressed as a fraction of the speed of light in vacuum, and the ``time dilation factor" $\gamma=1/\sqrt{1-(v/c)^2}$.
-(Note that $\beta\gamma$ reduces to $v/c$ in the non-relativistic limit $v\ll c$.)
+where $\beta\equiv v/c$ is the particle's speed expressed as a fraction of the speed of light in vacuum, and $\gamma$ is the {\em time dilation factor} $1/\sqrt{1-(v/c)^2}$.
+(Note that $\beta\gamma$ reduces to $v/c$ in the non-relativistic limit $v\ll c$, while in the ultra-relativistic limit $v\gg c$, it approaches $p/mc$.)
 The rate of ionization is given by the Bethe-Bloch equation; see Ref.~\cite{PDG} for details.
 As shown in Fig.\ \ref{fig:ionization}, slow particles are heavily ionizing.
 The rate of ionization energy loss drops with increasing $\beta\gamma$ approximately as $(\beta\gamma)^{-5/3}$, to a minimum at a value of $\beta\gamma$ that depends only slightly on the material.
-The ionization minimum is at $\beta\gamma=3.5$ for nitrogen, which decreases to $\beta\gamma=3.0$ for high-$Z$ materials such as lead.
+For example, the ionization minimum is at $\beta\gamma=3.5$ for nitrogen, which decreases to $\beta\gamma=3.0$ for high-$Z$ materials such as lead.

-While $dE/dx$ per unit thickness varies substantially among materials, if the thickness is divided by density, thus being expressed as mass per unit area, the strongest part of the dependence on material is eliminated.
-For particles of charge $e$ (except electrons), and for all materials except hydrogen, the energy-loss rates at the ionization minimum range from 1 to 2 MeV/(g/cm$^2$).
+While the energy loss per unit thickness varies substantially among materials, if the thickness is divided by density, thus being expressed as mass per unit area, the strongest part of the dependence on material is eliminated.
+For particles of charge $e$ (except electrons), and for all materials except hydrogen, the energy-loss rates at the ionization minimum range from 1 to 2\,MeV/(g/cm$^2$).
 For $\beta\gamma$ above minimum-ionizing, the ionization energy-loss rate rises approximately logarithmically.
 At $\beta\gamma=10^4$, the loss rate is less than double relative to its minimum at $\beta\gamma\approx 3$.
 In this ultra-relativistic regime radiative energy loss (bremsstrahlung) becomes significant relative to ionization.